wardsimon/MySJcLqwwx/README.md

 This is a machine learning model for the S&P 500.

 ## Files
-Please start at Strategy_Analysis.ipnb and refer to xgboost_test.ipnb and ML_test.ipnb
+Please start at Strategy_Analysis.ipynb and refer to xgboost_test.ipynb, ML_test.ipynb and DL.ipynb

 ## Review of trades and methodology
 * Strategy_Analysis.ipynb